November 11th, 2018 BAA Online Store

 |

-Fort DeSoto in fall is rife with tame birds.
-All of the images in this card were created at Fort DeSoto in either late September or very early October.
-I hope that you can join me there this September.
+Fort DeSoto in early winter is rife with tame birds.
 Click on the composite to enjoy a larger version.

 Clockwise from upper left to center: Long-billed Curlew, Marbled Godwit, Caspian Tern, Great Egret, Sandwich Tern with fish, Willet, Black-bellied Plover threat display, Snowy Egret, 2-year old Yellow-Crowned Night-Heron, juvenile Yellow-Crowned Night-Heron.